sheepforce/Exckel/README.md

   - `--outdir`
   - `--pdformat`
   - `--panref`
-  - `--pandir`

 From everything that is available up to now, the summary document will be created by [Pandoc](http://hackage.haskell.org/package/pandoc).
 You can choose to get the output as Microsoft Word docx (`--pdformat=docx`), as a LibreOffice/OpenOffice compatible Open Document Text odt (`pdformat=odt`) or as LaTeX source code (`pdformat=latex`).

 The exact formatting of the output document depends on reference documents (`--panref`) in the case of ODT and DOCX files.
 If `--panref` is specified and points to a .docx or .odt document with formatting hints, these will be used.
 Otherwise a default is provided (and included in the executable, thanks TemplateHaskell) and automatically used.

-If you would like to used ODT as the output format, the Pandoc data directory needs to be available and the path to it specified by `--pandir`.

 The finaly summary is written to the output directoy as `summary.*`.